willtebbutt/GHCNData.jl/README.md

 Utility functionality to help getting hold of daily data from the Global Historical Climatology Network archive.

 If you use this data, you should acknowledge it appropriately.
-Instruction for doing so can be found in [NOAA's readme](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt).
+Instruction for doing so can be found at the top of [NOAA's readme](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt).

 # Why Bother?

 While the GHCN data is fairly straightforward, it's not as simple as just downloading a single file and opening it as a `DataFrame`.
-There are a few different kinds of files that you need to be aware of, each of which has a well-documented but rather non-standard format.
+There are a few different kinds of files that you need to be aware of, each of which has a well-documented but non-standard format.
 As such, it makes sense to implement the functionality to load the files in a format more ammenable to standard workflows.